-10 Risk Management Framework
+11 Risk Management Framework

-The Association is governed by a Board comprising a non-executive Chairman, nine non-executive directors and two executive directors, who are also directors of the Managers.
-There are five sub-committees of the Board, the Audit Group, the Remuneration Group, the Nomination Sub-Committee, the Investment Strategy Group and the Future Strategy Group.
+The Association is governed by a Board comprising a non-executive Chair, nine non-executive directors, and two executive directors, who are also directors of the Managers.
+There are five sub-groups of the Board, the Audit Group, the Remuneration Group, the Nominations Group, the Investment Strategy Group and the Future Strategy Group.

-The duties of the Audit Group are to review and advise the Board in relation to the report and financial statements, the Solvency and Financial Condition Report to the Prudential Regulation Authority, internal and external audit, and the robustness of internal financial systems and controls.
-The Audit Group meets at least three times a year and receives regular reports from the Managers, including the Chief Risk Officer and Chief Actuary, and from the Association's internal and external auditors.
+The duties of the Audit Group are to review and advise the Board in relation to the report and financial statements; the Solvency and Financial Condition Report to the Prudential Regulation Authority; internal and external audit; the robustness of internal financial systems and controls; and to maintain oversight responsibility for compliance with data quality standards.
+The Audit Group now meets at least four times a year and receives regular reports from the Managers, including the Chief Risk Officer and Chief Actuary, and from the Association's internal and external auditors.